< Back

 *Last Supper.
 Wood, 43 x 43.

-The twelve apostles are seated round a rectangular table, with Christ on the left and St John reclining on his bosom.
+The twelve apostles are seated round a rectangular table, with Christ on the left and St John reclining on his breast.
 Christ is passing to Judas Iscariot – the apostle in yellow without a halo – the piece of bread he had dipped in the dish (John: 13, 26).
 The Last Supper was a gift to the Munich museum from Crown Prince Ludwig in 1805.

 Naples.
 Castel Nuovo.
 Palatine Chapel (Cappella di Santa Barbara).